symfony/symfony-docs/create_framework/dependency_injection.rst

     ini_set('display_errors', 1);
     error_reporting(-1);

-... but you certainly won't want that same configuration on the production environment.
+... but you certainly will not want that same configuration on the production environment.
 Having two different front controllers gives you the opportunity to have a slightly different configuration for each of them.